adap/flower/doc/source/how-to-use-driver-api.rst

 Select nodes
 ------------

-The first stage of a federated learning workflow is to select client nodes.
-For simplicity, we will refer to client nodes as nodes throughout this guide.
+The first stage of a federated learning workflow is to select which :code:`SuperNodes` connected to the SuperLink will be involved in a given round.
+For simplicity, we refer to :code:`SuperNodes` as "nodes" throughout this guide.

 To select nodes in each server round, we run :code:`Driver.get_node_ids()` to retrieve all connected node IDs.
-Occasionally, the Driver API may not immediately return enough node IDs (e.g. due to real-world network issues), so we loop and wait until the minimum number of nodes are available.
+Occasionally, the Driver API may not immediately return enough node IDs (e.g. due to some nodes went offline or a node is taking longer than expected to start up), so we loop and wait until the minimum number of nodes are available.
 If we have a large pool of nodes which we want to sample from - as is commonly the case for federated learning systems - we can randomly sample node IDs using, for instance, :code:`random.sample(all_node_ids, num_client_nodes_per_round)`.
 One example is shown below:

 .. code-block:: python